shifted7/weather-project/README.md

 ### Acceptance Tests:
 Search for Seattle weather should return current weather and forecast data from each API.
 Search for Seattle weather should save the data to the database.
-Recent searches by user should be saved in localstorage
+Recent searches by user should be saved in localstorage.

 *** Features ***